SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Numeric Type Conversion
 -----------------------

-The ``Int`` type should be used for all general-purpose integer named values in your code, even if they are known to be nonnegative.
+Use the ``Int`` type for all general-purpose integer constants and variables in your code, even if they are known to be non-negative.
-Using the default integer type in everyday situations means that integer named values are immediately interoperable in your code and will match the inferred type for integer literal values.
+Using the default integer type in everyday situations means that integer constants and variables are immediately interoperable in your code and will match the inferred type for integer literal values.

-Other integer types should be used only when they are are specifically needed for the task at hand, due to explicitly-sized data from an external source, or for performance, memory usage, or other necessary optimization.
+Use other integer types only when they are are specifically needed for the task at hand, because of explicitly-sized data from an external source, or for performance, memory usage, or other necessary optimization.
 Using explicitly-sized types in these situations helps to catch any accidental value overflows